SwarmUS/SwarmUS-ROS/README.md

 git clone https://github.com/SwarmUS/SwarmUS-ROS.git
 cd SwarmUS-ROS
-git submodule update --init --recursive sh scripts/install dependencies.sh rosdep install --from-paths src --ignore-src -r -y cd ~/catkin_ws && catkin_cmake
+git submodule update --init --recursive sh scripts/install_dependencies.sh sh scripts/set_udev_rules.sh rosdep install --from-paths src --ignore-src -r -y cd ~/catkin_ws && catkin_cmake
 ```
-NOTE: the `install dependencies.sh` script will only works on Ubuntu-based system.
+NOTE: the `install dependencies.sh` and `set_udev_rules.sh` scripts will only work on Ubuntu-based system.
 It will ask for elevated permissions to install packages on some specific paths.
 It is recommended to read the script beforehand to make sure nothing harmful will be done to your system.
 ## Running unit tests

 Unit tests are run via Catkin :